trust-ethos/ethos-discord/README-chunked-sync.md

 The Ethos Discord bot now includes a chunked role synchronization system designed to work reliably within Deno Deploy's execution time limits.
 Instead of processing all users in one long-running operation, the sync is broken into smaller chunks that complete quickly and can be chained together.

+**Note: Automatic daily sync has been removed for reliability.
+Use manual triggers or external automation instead.**

 ## Key Features

 - **Time-limited chunks**: Each chunk runs for a maximum of 12 minutes